 Photo Release/NCF ID Request Form

-These two assessments will help your adviser recommend appropriate classes for your first semester.
+This assessment will help your adviser recommend appropriate classes for your first semester.
 These assessments are for diagnostic purposes only, and will not affect any course evaluations.

 All entering students are required to take this brief quantitative skills assessment.
 The test consists of 20 quantitative questions, followed by 5 demographic questions and 5 attitudinal questions.
 There is no time limit for this assessment.
 You cannot edit your responses after you submit.
 You will be informed of your score when you meet with your adviser in August.